sigsum/sigsum/named-policy.md

 `sigsum-generic-2026-3` would mean the third `sigsum-generic-` policy published during 2026.

+The rule that existing released named policies are not changed once released ensures that if verification of a given proof passed once, it will continue to pass as long as the same policy name is used.
+If, in the future, that rule were to be changed for any reason, then that change in procedures would need to be documented first.
+The documentation would need to include an explanation of the reasoning behind that change in procedures.

 ## Purpose of the `sigsum-generic-*` sequence of named policies

 There are several things that can be desirable for a policy, and there